-I love cornbread.
 Back when I just got married, I moved to Miami FL.
-I loved it.
+I loved living there.
 Cornbread wasn’t a big thing in Miami —and yet I tasted the best cornbread ever at a local breakfast joint in Miami Beach!
-Ever since then, I changed my perception of a good cornbread and I made plenty of versions to reach up to this one!
+Ever since then, I changed my perception of good cornbread and I made plenty of versions to reach up to this one!

-I know classically in the US cornbread is chilli’s best friend!
-And I find it to be a perfect side to soups—any soup, and salads.
+I know classically cornbread is chili’s best friend, and I find it to be a perfect side to soups—any soup, and salads.
 I also love it toasted slightly with a dab of butter or cream cheese or just plain tender fluffy bread on its own.

-As a bonus, my little ones seem to agree that this is indeed the best cornbread recipe!!
-Despite being loaded up with zucchini and grated carrots!
-Lucky for me, there’s PLENTY of corn to cover it up!
+As a bonus, my little ones seem to agree that this is indeed the best cornbread recipe, despite being loaded up with zucchini and grated carrots!
+Lucky for me, there’s PLENTY of corn flavor to cover it up!

 What makes this the absolute BEST cornbread recipe, you ask?
 Let me tell you, it all starts with the right texture.